alma4rebi/Sticky-Notes/README.md

 --------------
 v1.2- Beta
   - Support the new change of dnd.js.
-  - Improved the start speed of the desklet (only copy the languages file when it's needed).
-Thanks to jake-phy.
+  - Allow a more faster start of cinnamon now, thanks to a change in the handled mode of the language files(thanks to [jake-phy](https://github.com/jake-phy)).
   - Some bugs fixed.

 v1.1- Beta